pakerfeldt/remotestick-server/README.md

 # remotestick-server

 ## What is it?
-remotestick-server exposes the Tellstick (see [Telldus Homepage](http://www.telldus.se) ) interface through RESTful services. remotestick-server uses the native library libtelldus-core to communicate with the Tellstick.
+RemoteStick server exposes the Tellstick (see [Telldus Homepage](http://www.telldus.se) ) interface through RESTful services.
+RemoteStick server uses the native library libtelldus-core to communicate with the Tellstick.
 It supports resource browsing and resource operations (like turning on/off a device).
 Responses are given in XML format (support for JSON format is planned).
 It aims to fully reflect the capabilities of the libtelldus-core.

 ## Prerequisites
 telldus-core need be installed. telldus-core is an open-source library developed by the very same company manufacturing the Tellstick, namely Telldus.